mvolkmann/blog/src/zig.md

 due to lack of automated garbage collection.

 One appeal of Zig is that it is simpler than C++ and Rust.
+However, Zig does not provide the same level of memory safety as Rust.

 Zig emphasizes: